humanmade/altis-analytics/docs/experiments.md

   - `goal <string>`: The conversion goal event name, eg "click" or "click:.selector a".
   - `goal_filter <string | callable>`: Elasticsearch bool query to filter goal results.
 If a callable is passed it receives the test ID and post ID as arguments.
   - `query_filter <string | callable>`: Elasticsearch bool query to filter total events being queried.
 If a callable is passed it receives the test ID and post ID as arguments.
   - `variant_callback <callable>`: An optional callback used to render variants based.
-Arguments:
     - `$value <mixed>`: The variant value.
     - `$post_id <int>`: The post ID.
     - `$args <array>`: Optional args passed to `output_ab_test_html_for_post()`.
   - `winner_callback <callable>`: An optional callback used to perform updates to the post when a winner is found.
 Defaults to no-op.
-Arguments:
     - `$post_id <int>`: The post ID
     - `$value <mixed>`: The winning variant value.
   - `post_types <array>`: An array of supported post types for the test.